-Get the FATE card (FATEcard) as PDF, iPhone App or Android App.
+Get the FATE card as an iPhone or Android app.

 Use it as a pocket guide to the FATE protocol (Focus Assessed Transthoracic Echo).